kishorem-mf/spark-jobs/README.md

 All these steps have to be done (unless you logout) only once.
 Next:

-- Find the kubernetes podname for Airflow with: `kubectl get pod`.
+- Find the kubernetes podname for AirFlow with: `kubectl get pod`.
 Should look something like:
 ```
 NAME                                 READY     STATUS    RESTARTS   AGE
 airflow-webserver-799c7bd695-mbgk8   3/3       Running   0          5d
 ```
-- Forward the Airflow port to your localhost with
+- Forward the AirFlow port to your localhost with

 ```
 kubectl port-forward [podname] [localport]:8080